abhiram2600/cp-bot/README.md

 So I created this simple bot in which algorithms(indirectly I mean code snippets) can be stored whenever I come across a good implementation and can be retrieved whenever necessary.

+Bot is currently hosted in replit for personal use.

 ## Supported Functionalities

 Add,